James H. Hammond

-James Henry Hammond (November 15, 1807 – November 13, 1864) was an attorney, politician, and planter from South Carolina.
+James Henry Hammond (November 15, 1807 – November 13, 1864) was an American attorney, politician, and planter.
 He served as a United States representative from 1835 to 1836, the 60th Governor of South Carolina from 1842 to 1844, and a United States senator from 1857 to 1860.
-A slave owner, he is considered one of the strongest supporters of slavery in the years before the American Civil War.
+An enslaver, Hammond was one of the most ardent supporters of slavery in the years before the American Civil War.

-Acquiring property through marriage, Hammond ultimately owned 22 square miles, several plantations and houses, and more than 300 enslaved people.
+Acquiring property through marriage, Hammond ultimately owned 22 square miles, several plantations and houses, and enslaved more than 300 people.
 Through his wife's family, he was a brother-in-law of Wade Hampton II and uncle to his children, including Wade Hampton III.
 When the senior Hampton learned that Hammond had raped his four Hampton nieces as teenagers, he made the scandal public.
-The publicizing of his crimes was initially thought to have derailed Hammond's career but he later was elected to the United States Senate.
+The publicizing of his crimes nearly derailed Hammond's career, but he later was elected to the United States Senate.

-Biography
+Early life

-Born November 15, 1807, in Newberry County, South Carolina, to Elisha and Catherine Fox (Spann) Hammond, he graduated from South Carolina College in 1825, where he was a member of the Euphradian Society, and went on to teach school, write for a newspaper, and study law.
-He was admitted to the bar in 1828 and started a practice in Columbia, South Carolina.
-He established a newspaper there in support of nullification.
+Born November 15, 1807, in Newberry County, South Carolina, to Elisha and Catherine Fox (Spann) Hammond, he graduated from South Carolina College in 1825, where he was a member of the Euphradian Society.

+Career

+Hammond went on to teach school, write for a newspaper, and study law.
+Hammond was admitted to the bar in 1828 and started a practice in Columbia, South Carolina, establishing a newspaper to support nullification.

-Hammond "secured his financial independence" by marrying Catherine Elizabeth Fitzsimmons, who was a shy, plain 17-year-old with a substantial dowry.
-He became a wealthy man through this marriage and entered the planter class.
-He ultimately owned 22 sqmi of land, a number of plantation houses, and more than 300 enslaved persons.
+Hammond "secured his financial independence" by marrying Catherine Elizabeth Fitzsimmons, a shy, plain 17-year-old with a substantial dowry.
+Hammond became a wealthy man through this marriage and entered the planter class.
+Hammond ultimately owned 22 sqmi of land, a number of plantation houses, and enslaved more than 300 people.

-After his marriage, he was elected to the United States House of Representatives as a member of the Nullifier Party, serving from 1835 until his resignation the next year due to ill health.
-After spending two years in Europe, he returned to South Carolina and engaged in agricultural pursuits; managing his large holdings took much of his time.
+After his marriage, Hammond was elected to the United States House of Representatives as a member of the Nullifier Party, serving from 1835 until his resignation the following year due to ill health.
+After spending two years in Europe, Hammond returned to South Carolina and engaged in agricultural pursuits; managing his extensive holdings took much of his time.

-He was elected as governor of South Carolina, serving from 1842 to 1844.
-The legislature chose him for the United States Senate in 1857, following the death of Andrew P. Butler, and he served from 1857 until his resignation in 1860 in light of South Carolina's secession from the Union.
+Hammond was elected as governor of South Carolina, serving from 1842 to 1844.
+The legislature chose him for the United States Senate in 1857 following the death of Andrew Butler.
+Hammond served from 1857 until his resignation in 1860 in light of South Carolina's declared secession from the United States.
 Hammond died on November 13, 1864 (two days before his fifty-seventh birthday), at what is now the Redcliffe Plantation State Historic Site in Beech Island, South Carolina.

+Hammond considered retiring from the U.S. Senate but felt compelled to stay following John Brown's raid on Harpers Ferry.